CSUA/csua-backend/README.md

 A backend for the CSUA interblags.

-Current Maintainer: Robert Quitt <robertq@csua.berkeley.edu>
+Current Webmaster: Robert Quitt <robertq@csua.berkeley.edu>

-**JAN 2020: SEEKING NEW MAINTAINER** (I'm graduating -robertq)
+**AUG 2020: SEEKING NEW WEBMASTER** (I graduated -robertq)

 ## User Workflow

-1. Create a fork of this repo
+1. (Optional) Create a fork of this repo
+    - Do this if you don't have write access
+    - If you do have write access, use a new branch instead
-2. Clone your fork to your local/development machine
+2. Clone to your local/development machine
-3. Install dependencies locally
+3. Install dependencies
-4. Make changes locally, test, repeat
+4. Make changes, test, repeat
 5. Commit those changes
-6. Push commits to your fork
+6. Push commits to your fork/branch
 7. Make a pull request

 ## Installation (virtualenv)